Consultations and Appointments

 We keep a wide range of medications and food in stock, so your pet doesn’t have to wait to start the vital treatment they need.

-For more generic medication such as flea and worming treatments, the frequency may be every 12 months provided your pet is well, which fits nicely with annual vaccinations.
+For more generic medication such as flea and worming treatments, the frequency for checks is every 6 months provided your pet is well, which fits nicely with annual vaccinations and an additional 6-month check.

 Keep your pet healthy and happy.